iVintageLover/Solid-Glass/README.md

 ###
 Solid Glass is a theme that brings the fresh new iOS 27 Liquid Glass icons to older jailbreakable devices.
-Now with 3 beautiful modes: Light, Tinted and Dark.
+Now with 3 beautiful modes: Light, Clear Light, Clear Dark and regular Dark.
 Optimized to feel native on older versions, from icon corner radius to contrast levels.

 ![branding](https://github.com/user-attachments/assets/91c3476f-ed3d-4a38-af7d-f2634d43bae3)